Skip to content

 Can trazodone cause hallucinations?
 According to the National Center for Biotechnology Information [4], there was a case of a 60-year-old man who received trazodone for primary insomnia.
 Two days later, he returned to the emergency department with distressing visual hallucinations, which prompted inpatient treatment.
 Trazodone was discontinued, leading to a complete resolution of his visual hallucinations.

-Hallucinations are sensory perceptions that occur without an external stimulus in any sensory modality.
+Hallucinations are sensory perceptions without an external stimulus in any sensory modality.
 Visual Hallucinations are more common in acute organic states with clouding of consciousness and patients with neurodegenerative disorders.
 We report a case of trazodone-induced visual hallucinations that, to our knowledge, is the first described in the literature.

 Trazodone Interactions